-Just so you know, the best method to resume your work exactly the states they were before you left them is to put your computer into hibernation mode.
-Hibernate is still by far the best way to conserve your works if you want to “turn off” your computer.
+Among all the methods to reopen apps and windows after a full power off, the best method to resume your work exactly the states they were before you left them is to put your computer into hibernation mode.
+Hibernate is still by far the best way to conserve your works if you want to fully “turn off” your computer.

-Hibernate is a state which all your opened applications and windows sessions are saved onto your hard disk, and the computer is then put into a sleep state that don’t use power at all (read: Sleep vs. Hibernate in Windows 10).
-You may want to learn how to enable hibernate in Windows 10 if you don’t see hibernate option in the shutdown option in Windows 10.
+Hibernate is a state where all your opened applications and windows sessions are saved onto your hard disk, and the computer is then put into a sleep state that don’t use power at all.
+See: Sleep vs. Hibernate in Windows 10/11.

 Use sign-in info to reopen apps after restart